Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Abstract

 \section{Abstract}

 This paper develops a new method for identifying econometric models with partially latent covariates.
-Such data structures arise naturally in industrial organization and labor economics settings where data are collected using an “input-based sampling” strategy, e.g., if the sampling unit is one of multiple labor input factors.
+Such data structures arise in industrial organization and labor economics settings where data are collected using an input-based sampling strategy, e.g., if the sampling unit is one of multiple labor input factors.
 We show that the latent covariates can be nonparametrically identified, if they are functions of a common shock satisfying some plausible monotonicity assumptions.
 With the latent covariates identified, semiparametric estimation of the outcome equation proceeds within a standard IV framework that accounts for the endogeneity of the covariates.
-We illustrate the usefulness of our method using two applications.
-The first focuses on pharmacies: we find that production function differences between chains and independent pharmacies may partially explain the observed transformation of the industry structure.
-Our second application investigates education achievement functions and illustrates important differences in child investments between married and divorced couples.
+We illustrate the usefulness of our method using a new application that focuses on the production functions of pharmacies.
+We find that differences in technology between chains and independent pharmacies may partially explain the observed transformation of the industry structure.